Curious Case of Cosmic Leeds

 • The channel operated without copyright strikes for years

-• No real ‘identifiable’ owner has ever been found
+• No real ‘identifiable’ owner has ever come forward

 Simon Cowell built an empire on understanding what audiences want and giving it to them—sometimes before they even know they want it.
 The X Factor itself was engineered drama, with backstage footage and "real moments" carefully selected for maximum emotional impact.
 One Direction's entire formation was televised, their journey from strangers to brothers documented and packaged for consumption.

-If someone wanted to keep that engagement going years later, anonymously feeding rare footage to the most dedicated subset of fans through a cleverly named channel would be... well, it would be exactly the kind of move you'd expect from someone who's made billions understanding fan psychology.
+If someone wanted to keep that engagement going years later, anonymously feeding slowed and clipped footage to the most dedicated subset of fans through a cleverly named channel would be... well, it would be exactly the kind of move you'd expect from someone who's made billions understanding fan psychology.

 And honestly?
 If it was a corporate operation, it wasn't necessarily nefarious, unless of course the story it painted was completely false.
 But perhaps the truth is somewhere in between.
 Regardless, it did the job.
-It kept fans engaged whether they believed it or not.
+It kept original fans engaged and 'birthed' new 'larries.'
 It gave fans content and talking points.
 It kept conversations going.
 It maintained brand value for a catalog that had commercial worth.
 In the entertainment industry, that's just... business.

 But the bigger question for me is: was it fair to the band members?
 Did THEY want that kind of attention?
 Did they have any control over this story?
 If they didn't, regardless of whether there was any truth to it or not, then that takes on a different form of extreme manipulation and exploitation for profit.